-You may be eligible to apply for one of the following entry support schemes, which may assist your application to the Bachelor of Medicine - Joint Medical Program.
+You may be eligible to apply for one of the following entry schemes, which may assist your application to the Joint Medical Program.
 The schemes include support for students from rural areas and Aboriginal and Torres Strait Islander students.

 If you're successful in gaining entry through this scheme, there will be a greater expectation for you to complete clinical placements within a rural area.

-If you are an Australian Citizen or permanent resident and you can prove you have resided for at least five years in a rural and/or remote location, you may be eligible to apply.
+If you are an Australian Citizen or permanent resident and you can prove you have resided for at least five years consecutively or ten years cumulatively in a rural and/or remote location, you may be eligible to apply.

-If you're considering applying for a position under RRAS, please carefully read and ensure you understand the information provided in the RRAS policy and the Joint Medical Program student guide.
+If you're considering applying for a position under RRAS, please carefully read and ensure you understand the information provided in the RRAS information document and the Joint Medical Program Prospectus.
 These documents contain important information regarding your requirements and responsibilities under RRAS.

 To be eligible for the RRAS Scheme, you must: